 Campus Life Services at UCSF operates all campus housing facilities.
 Their website has many other resources for students and postdocs seeking housing including eligibility requirements, agreements and contracts, information about parking, renter's insurance, bicycle policy, accommodations for people with disabilities, and much more.
 The campus housing website should be your primary source of information about living on campus!

 Housing Information Listserv

-The Graduate Division hosts a housing information listserv moderated by members of the Graduate Students' Association, which may help you to find a housing situation on or off campus.
+The Graduate Division hosts a housing information listserv moderated by members of the Associated Students of the Graduate Division, which may help you to find a housing situation on or off campus.
 This listserv was just established in 2014 and is gradually coming into wider use.
 To subscribe follow these directions exactly:

 - Send a one-line email message from the email address you want to use to receive housing information.

 - In the "To" field, enter: email@example.com

 - Leave the "Subject" field blank!
 Do not enter any text here.